Alex-twn/STM32MP15x_workshop/readme.md

 ------

-# Install OpenSTLinux Developer Package on your host computer
+## 6. Install OpenSTLinux Developer Package on your host computer

+#### This step is required to download the all the source code needed to build up the system

 1. Download the latest [STM32MP1 OpenSTLinux Developer Package][Developer Package download link] in **$HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v2.0.0/Developer-Package**